Technical Calculator

 $

-How To Calculate NPV?
+How to Calculate NPV?

 NPV = Σ [CFt / (1 + r)^t] - C0